TYTO-code/.github/profile/README.md

-## Hi there, wellcome to TYTO.code
+## Hi there, wellcome to TYTO.code!

+If you join us, you are called up to be creative, freedom and to get real solution to businesses around the world.<br>

 <!--